cstillma/cstillma.github.io/README.md

 ## Mitigation Strategy
 In regard to the first potential risk: while I’m unfamiliar with Unreal Engine as I begin this project, I have some experience with other game development engines such as Unity Engine.
 Additionally, I plan to leverage online support and resources such as Unreal’s help and troubleshooting articles and tutorials in any area in which I get stuck.

 In regard to the second potential risk: I don’t believe it’s truly possible to overestimate the scope of the project - the number of settings and the degree of modularity in each is such that exploring them all could easily exceed 45 hours.
 To avoid underestimating the scope of the project, I made a decision in the brainstorming portion of the schedule not to attempt to build out a fully playable game, which could more easily get out of control and exceed the project scope.
 Instead, I’ve decided to focus my efforts on level design - I would rather focus on perfecting aspects such as backgrounds, landscapes, lighting, and other setting details.
-This mitigation strategy is reflected in the built-out project schedule above.
+This is easily accomplished by following the Unreal Sensei tutorial credited below, so this mitigation strategy is reflected in the built-out project schedule above.

 ## Project Assessments
 I have a deep love of The Elder Scrolls IV: Oblivion and have long desired a remaster of that game.
 What I envision for the completed project is a setting that could easily have been a dungeon pulled from Oblivion - a castle in a warmly-lit, forested, mountainous locale, only with modern day graphics.
+Unreal Sensei's tutorial has the feel of an environment that could be found in Oblivion, so it made the perfect choice to follow it for this learning project.

 - Background: snow-capped mountains
 - Landscape: fall-foliage forest, streams, gradient and cliffs